valyahoo/template/readme.md

 # Quick Start

-API Logic Server creates and runs web app projects: an API and an Admin UI.
+API Logic Server reads your schema to create executable web app projects: an API and an Admin UI.

 Customize with Python in standard IDEs.